manashotwani16/Repo_java/README.md

 Ques13:Consider the trunk calls of a telephone exchange.
 A trunk call can be ordinary, urgent or lightning.
 The charges depend on the duration and the type of the call.
 Write a program using the concept of polymorphism in Java to calculate the charges.

 Ques 14:Design a class employee of an organization.
 An employee has a name, empid, and salary .Write the default constructor, a constructor with parameters (name, empid, and salary) and methods to return name and salary.
 Also write a method increase Salary that raises the employee’s salary by a certain user specified percentage.
 Derive a subclass Manager from employee.
 Add an instance variable named department to the manager class.
 Supply a test program that uses theses classes and methods.

+                                                                 TITLE:PACKAGES

+Ques 15: Write a Java program to implement the concept of importing classes from user definedpackage and created packages.

+Ques 16:Write a program to make a package Balance.
+This has an Account class with Display_Balance method.
+Import Balance package in another program to accessDisplay_Balance method of Account class.

+Ques 17:WAP to create a package p with class A with 4 types of access protected methods.
+Howwe will use these methods in different packages class i.e. there is main() in class B inpackage Q and 4 methods are in Class A in package p.